Unearth are an American Metalcore band forming in 1998. The band formed in Massachusetts.

 Kerswill would leave in October 2010, with the band bringing in Justin Foley to do session work for their fifth album, entitled Darkness in the Light, which was released in 2011.
 Later in the year, the band recruited Nick Pierce as a live fill-in on drums, and then brought him in permanently in January 2012.

 In October 2014, the band put out their sixth album, Watchers of Rule; many noticed that Maggard was not credited on the album, and interviews around this time confirmed that he is no longer in the band.
 The bassist position has yet to be filled, but Matt DeVries had been touring with the band since 2013, when Maggard stopped being able to tour.
-As of the end of 2014, DeVries has stepped down from the position (not to mention music in general, at least for the time being) and former Savage Messiah bassist Chris O'Toole has taken the live bass slot.
-Whether the latter will become a full-time member or not remains to be seen.
+As of the end of 2014, DeVries has stepped down from the position (not to mention music in general, at least for the time being) and former Savage Messiah bassist Chris O'Toole has taken his place.

 - Trevor Phipps lead vocals (1998present)